 Meanwhile I downloaded and even installed Krisp on one of my machines and it now snuggles nicely in the Systray area.

 The results are really good and its use is dead simple.
 I'm probably going to use Krisp on my Lenovo Yoga Book which doesn't have a secondary GPU.
+For Chromebooks Krisp offers an extension for the Chrome browser.

 NVIDIA RTX Voice